The P0174 OBD-II error code is not manufacturer-specific, but rather a generic code that applies to various makes and models.

 How to Fix the P0174 Code

-There are a variety of reasons why code P0174 could register on your vehicle.
-There’s not a single solution to make the code disappear.
+There are a variety of reasons why code P0174 could register on your ride, so there’s no single solution to resolve the problem.
 For example, you may have to replace the fuel pump if it’s part of the problem.

-The first thing you need to do is diagnose the code accurately, and look for parts that are contributing to the issue before doing any repairs.
+The first thing you need to do is identify the root cause of the problem accurately, and look for parts that are contributing to the issue before doing any repairs.
 In many cases, replacing faulty parts is your best option.

 Always remember that all vehicles are different.
-Consult the factory repair information for your application to safely and properly fix the trouble code.
-Consider getting a repair manual, such as Chilton or an ALLDATA subscription to get the factory repair information you need.
+Consult the factory repair information for your application to safely and properly fix the error code.

 Other Notes About P0174

-Instead of shrugging it off, remember that an OBD-II code P0174 is a serious issue that needs your attention.
+Instead of shrugging it off, remember that a P0174 is a serious issue that demands your attention.
 The consequences of ignoring this trouble code include reduced fuel economy, weak performance, poor ride quality—and even engine damage.
+Keep these in mind when dealing with other fault codes as well.